Photo: UFC Instagram

 In Rodriguez’s post-fight octagon interview, he stated that he is open to a rematch with Jeremy and expressed that he was feeling “sad” about the outcome of the fight.
 Later in his other interviews, Rodriguez retracted some of the statements he made, in the octagon.

 The UFC has stated they are looking to reschedule the bout as soon as both fighters are healthy.
 With the featherweight division looking shallow at the moment, both men are right on the verge of a featherweight title shot against the champ, Max Holloway.
-Assuming that Rodriguez or Stephens can string together a few consecutive wins as well as impressive performances to earn a title shot.
+If Rodriguez or Stephens can string together a few consecutive wins parlayed with impressive performances, it should be enough to earn a shot at the title.